 It is noteworthy that vector images are only used for simple illustrations and logos.

 Yes, images are helpful when it comes to attracting users and boosting conversion rates.
 But there is a fine line between enough images and too many.
-If you cross it, you will get a beautiful (maybe too stuffy) but slow website.
+If you cross it, you will get a beautiful (maybe too stuffy) but slow Magento 2 website.
 Users won’t care about your images if they can’t load the website so it is better to replace unnecessary images with fonts and icons.

 Fastly image optimization in Magento 2 is an in-built tool for automatic image optimization: it resizes, crops, adjusts ratio format without or with minimal human interference.
 The tool supports the following formats: JPEG, WebP, PNG, GIF, and animated GIF.
 Adobe recommends using this tool with Magento websites since eCommerce is full of images and it is tiresome to optimize them all manually.
+Therefore, if you are looking for a Magento crop image tool, this is just right.

 Lazy image loading is the practice that delays the loading of visuals until the user scrolls to the part of the webpage where they are actually needed.
 It significantly improves the website performance and displays content to the user way faster.
 Considering that users won’t wait if the website takes more than 3 seconds to load, lazy-load images are a great save for any eCommerce business.